bryanoltman/stager/README.md

 A StagerApp displays a list of Scenes, allow the user to select from all available Scenes.
 Because Scenes can contain their own Navigators, the StagerApp overlays a back button on top of the Scenes.

+## Demo

+See the example directory for a demo that highlights some of the useful things Stager allows you to do, including:

+1. The ability to alter environment settings (dark/light mode, text size, etc.) that would otherwise require a trip to the Settings app or require booting up another emulator/simulator or device.
+1. The ability to reuse Scenes in widget tests.
+If you aren't already writing widget tests, Scenes make it **very** easy to start.
+1. The ability to quickly move between different states (empty, loading, etc.) without having to make changes to app code to "fake" those states.
+1. The ability to easily develop a hard-to-reach screens.

 ## Use

 Imagine you have the following widget buried deep in your application: